nascimentolaf/Simu5G-NR-EDF/README.md

 1. Install **OMNeT++**.
 2. Inside the OMNeT++ directory, create a folder named `workspace`.
 3. Install **INET** and **Simu5G** inside the `workspace` folder.
-4. Replace the contents of the `Simu5G` folder with the contents of this repository.
+4. Copy the contents of this repository into the `Simu5G` folder, replacing the existing files. **Do not delete the original `Simu5G` folder**, as it contains object files that are still needed.
 5. Follow the rest of this README to learn how to use the new features introduced in this extension.

 > **Note:** This software has been tested on **Linux Mint 21.2**, but it should work on any distribution supported by the original Simu5G.